mattlenehan/Slope/README.md

       - sort, search, and apiResponse are each Flows that combine into one list of ViewItems for the recyclerview adapter to take in
     - Dependency Injected the Repository into the ViewModel and the Webservice into the Repository
     - To show the field/attributes on the details screen, I converted the Transaction item into a Map<String, String> and looped through to create a reusable view for each field.
-I excluded redundant information that was already shown in the header and fields with empty values
+I excluded redundant information that was already shown in the header and fields with empty values.
   - 📡 networking
     - Retrofit client that uses OkHttp for the HTTP client
     - Added a LocalDateAdapter and LocalDateTimeAdapter to automatically deserialize the Date and DateTime Strings